List of constituencies of the Madhya Pradesh Legislative Assembly

-The Madhya Pradesh Legislative Assembly or the Madhya Pradesh Vidhan Sabha is the unicameral state legislature of Madhya Pradesh state in India.
+The Madhya Pradesh Legislative Assembly is the unicameral legislature of the state of Madhya Pradesh in India.
 It is housed in the Vidhan Bhavan, a building located at the center of the Capital Complex, in the Arera Hill locality of Bhopal, the capital of the state.
+Madhya Pradesh is the second-largest state in India, covering 308245 km2; and the sixth-most populous state with a population of 72.6 million.
 The term of the assembly is five years, unless it is dissolved early.
-Since 2001, it has had 230 members who are directly elects, from single-seat constituencies.
+The Madhya Pradesh Legislative Assembly has had 17 terms since independence.
+After the latest election in 2023, the assembly is dominated by the governing Bharatiya Janata Party, which won 163 out of the 230 seats.
+Indian National Congress, the largest opposition party, has 66 seats.

+Constituency boundaries are periodically redrawn by the delimitation commission which tries to keep them as geographically compact areas, and with due consideration to existing boundaries of administrative units.
+The latest census is used to draw the boundaries and every assembly constituency has to be completely within a parliamentary constituency.
+Since 2000, the Madhya Pradesh Assembly has had 230 single-seat constituencies, each of which directly elects a representative based on a first past the post election.

 Since the independence of India, the Scheduled Castes (SC) and Scheduled Tribes (ST) have been given reservation status, guaranteeing political representation, and the Constitution lays down the general principles of positive discrimination for SCs and STs.
 The 2011 census of India stated that the Scheduled Castes and the Scheduled Tribes constitute a significant portion of the population of the state, at 15.6% and 21.1%, respectively.
 The Scheduled Tribes have been granted a reservation of 47 seats in the assembly, while 35 constituencies are reserved for candidates of the Scheduled Castes.